CorentinAndre/Vuejs-snippets/README.md

 # Vuejs-snippets
-Collection of Vue.js snippets for version 2.0+
+Collection of Vue.js snippets for version 2.0+.
+Also supports Vuex, vue-router still missing.

+Feel free to contribute to this package by submitting a PR!

 ## Usage